-a) An unsuccessful candidate for Continuing Appointment under Article 19.05 i) may appeal the decision by writing to the Provost within ten (10) Days after being informed of the decision.
-The grounds of the appeal must be specific and must involve:
+- a) An unsuccessful candidate for Continuing Appointment under Article 19.05 o) may appeal the decision by writing to the Chair of the Teaching Faculty Appeal Committee within ten (10) Days after being informed of the decision.
+The grounds of the appeal must be specific and must involve: - i. an alleged violation of the Article 19 procedures; and/or - ii. an allegation that one (1) or more of the candidate's Teaching, Service, or Other have not been evaluated fairly. - b) The University shall establish a standing Teaching Faculty Appeal Committee consisting of five (5) faculty members at the rank of at least Associate Teaching Professor or Professor, chosen broadly from across all disciplines in the University.
+No member of the Teaching Faculty Appeal Committee may also be a member of the Review Committee for the specific candidate.
+The faculty members on the Committee are chosen as follows:

-- i) an alleged violation of the Article 19 procedures; and/or - ii) an allegation that the candidate's Teaching and/or Service/Other has/have not been evaluated fairly. - b) The Provost shall appoint an ad hoc Appeal Committee consisting of a tenured faculty member with the rank of Professor, other than the candidate's Dean, and two faculty members, one of which is a Senior Lecturer not on the original Review Committee. - c) The Chair of the Appeal Committee shall arrange a meeting with the Committee to occur as soon as possible, normally within twenty (20) Days of the Appeal Committee being formed.
-The Appeal Committee shall meet with the candidate and his/her Dean.
-The candidate may invite a representative of the Association to attend. - d) The Appeal Committee shall consider the evidence provided by the candidate in support of his/her appeal and review any documentation the Appeal Committee deems relevant. - e) The Appeal Committee shall produce a written recommendation, including reasons, as soon as practically possible.
-A copy of the recommendation shall be provided to the candidate, his/her Dean and the Provost. - f) The Provost shall consider the Appeal Committee's recommendation and shall inform the candidate of his/her decision within ten (10) Days.
-If the Provost's decision is positive, the candidate shall be granted a Continuing Appointment, effective July 1, and the candidate's title shall change to "Senior Lecturer".
+- i.
+Three (3) faculty members with the rank of at least Associate Teaching Professor or Professor, shall be elected by secret ballot in election(s) held by the Office of the Provost.
+No two (2) of these elected members can be from the same Faculty unless there are fewer than three (3) Faculties in which case Faculty representation will be maximized.
+All Teaching Faculty Members are eligible to vote in these elections.
+The two (2) elected faculty members with the largest number of votes from different Faculties shall be on the Teaching Faculty Appeal Committee with the remaining elected member serving as the alternate.
+These Committee members should be elected for up to three (3) years but their terms shall be staggered to encourage continuity. - One (1) faculty member and at least one (1) alternate with the rank of at least Associate Teaching Professor or Professor shall be appointed by the Provost.
+These appointed members may either be Teaching Faculty Members or faculty members with an administrative appointment. - iii.
+The Chair of the Teaching Faculty Appeal Committee shall be elected from and by the members of the Committee.
+The Chair shall vote only to break a tie. - c) The Chair of the Teaching Faculty Appeal Committee shall: - i. receive all of the material provided to the President in Article 19.05 I); - ii. arrange a meeting with the Teaching Faculty Appeal Committee to occur as soon as possible, normally within twenty (20) Days; and - iii. invite the candidate and the Chair of the Review Committee to appear before it.
+The candidate may invite a representative of the Association to attend. - d) The Teaching Faculty Appeal Committee shall carefully consider the documentation assembled under Article 19.06 c) as it relates to the grounds of the appeal in Article 19.06 a). - e) The Teaching Faculty Appeal Committee shall produce a written recommendation, including detailed reasons clearly related to the criteria for the award of Continuing Appointment in accordance with Article 19.01, normally within twenty (20) Days of its initial meeting for a particular case.
+A copy of the recommendation shall be provided to the candidate, the Provost and the President.

+f) The President shall consider the Teaching Faculty Appeal Committee's recommendation and shall inform the candidate of their decision within ten (10) Days.
+If the President's decision is positive, the candidate shall be granted a Continuing Appointment, effective July 1, and the candidate's title shall change to Associate Teaching Professor.